chabbasaad/4CITE/bdd/AkkorHotel_BDD_TestScenarios.md

 Scenario: User views non-existent hotel
   Given a user is on the hotel listing page
-  When they try to access details for a hotel that doesn't exist Then they should see a message indicating the hotel was not found
+  When they try to access details for a hotel that chabbasn't exist Then they should see a message indicating the hotel was not found
 ```